Focke-Wulf Fw 190 F and G-series.

 The Focke-Wulf Fw 190 F as well as G (the E reconnaissance fighter and high altitude H models not being produced) had been short-nosed versions, developed from the Fw 190 A.

-The Focke-Wulf G and F were replacement of the Ju 87 Stukas within the ground-support squadrons at the end of WW2.
+The Focke-Wulf G and F were a replacement of the Ju 87 Stukas within the ground-support squadrons at the end of WW2.

 The F models were close-support attack planes, a few receiving the Panzerblitz assortment of R4M rockets for tank-busting.
-There have been more than Forty additional specific armaments, and a few of the final models had armoured leading edges for ramming B-17 Fortress or B-24 Liberator bombers.
+There have been more than Forty additional specific armaments, and a few of the final models had armored leading edges for ramming B-17 Fortress or B-24 Liberator bombers.